Meet the 2026 Cycle for Survival Game Changers

 Christina Trujillo-Ayoub – Pedaling Sunshine – SF (San Francisco)

 Christina has raised more than $693,000 through years of dedicated leadership.
-She first captained Team OG Spinderellas, growing it into a more than $600,000 team, and continues that legacy today as the leader of Pedaling Sunshine – SF.
+She first captained Team OG Spinderellas, growing it into a more than $600,000 team, and continues that legacy today as a member of Pedaling Sunshine – SF.
 A top individual fundraiser year after year, Christina is always pushing how Cycle for Survival can do more.

 Jim Walberg – The Bay Area Team (San Francisco)